BRI Pilot Funding Awards

 • Recipients must notify the BRI at the time of the external submission and subsequently at the time a decision is received

-• Recipients must acknowledge the BRI in publications (posters, journal articles and grants) resulting from this support and must notify the BRI when such papers have been submitted.
+• Recipients must acknowledge the BRI in publications (posters, journal articles and grants) resulting from this support and must notify the BRI when such papers have been

 Submission Requirements

-1. Basic information, including:
+1. COVER PAGE with basic information, including:

 • Applicant’s Name, Department and Division, BWH and HMS professional appointments, telephone number and e-mail address